detectiveren/lunaChat/README.md

 - Install Python 3.12
 - Install the dependancies ```pip install -r requirements.txt```
 - Ensure you are in the root directory of the source code folder you extracted
-- Modify settings.py to your liking, at the moment you can only change the host and port
+- Modify settings.py to your liking, for example you can change the host and port
 - Go into your terminal and cd into the source code directory
 - To run the application, type ```python3 luna.py```
 - Enjoy!